thangtruong1808/React-GraphQL-MySQL/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the ISC License.

-## 🆘 Support

-For support and questions:
-- Create an issue in the repository
-- Check the documentation
-- Review the GraphQL schema

-## 🔄 Updates

-Stay updated with the latest changes:
-- Follow the repository
-- Check the changelog
-- Review release notes